cyscott/rpi-motion-cam/README.md

 rpi-motion-cam
 ==============
+Version 0.1: Early versions

-Version 0.1: Todo: Update the motion_cam.c to write files to the /var/www/img folder.
+Todo: Update the motion_cam.c to write files to the /var/www/img folder.
 Currently it is just writing messages to the console.
+Also, remove the Bill Murray placholder image.

 Raspberry Pi Motion Cam
 ----
 A motion activated camera for Raspberry Pi, based on the [Motion Sensing Camera](https://www.youtube.com/watch?v=nWYujjsWb_A) project from @misperry.

+This is a quick afternoon project, a bit frankensteined together but hopefully it'll get you 90% of the way.

 Repo setup:
 * /web: this folder contains an index.php with a stylesheet to make your project look nice.
 It will be copied to your webserver (setup instructions below).